MattDavies-code/CompSoc-Website/README.md

 4. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Project Motivation<a name="motivation"></a>
 This project was developed by myself and Pranay Begwani during our time at Pate's Grammar School as the Co-Founders of Computer Science Society.
-We developed the website as a revision helper and to practice our HTML, CSS and JavaScript.
+We developed the website as a fun way to revise and to practice our HTML + CSS.
 ## File Descriptions <a name="files"></a>

 ## Results<a name="results"></a>